We openly challenge ourselves to the toxic system

 Previous

-we welcome everyone and every part of everyone
+We welcome everyone and every part of everyone